A.F.A. in Art major creates project for Interpersonal Communication course

 Annabella Meyer art gallery

-The Associate of Fine Arts (A.F.A.) in Art is a pre-professional program for students intending to transfer to a four-year program in pursuit of a Bachelor of Fine Arts (B.F.A.).
-The A.F.A. is also for students interested in entering the art job market.
-Students will take 40 credits in Art and 20 credits in general requirements.
+Art Transfer Pathway Associate of Fine Arts (A.F.A.) is the ideal pre-professional degree for you if you’re planning on transferring to a four-year program to pursue of a Bachelor of Fine Arts (B.F.A.).
+The degree is also for you if you’re seeking to enter the art job market.

 Annabella Meyer • Q & A

 What did you learn from your project about hunger and homelessness?

 I learned a lot, but I think that the biggest takeaway was that hunger and homelessness exist everywhere, and that it can happen to anybody at any time—it doesn’t matter who you are.

 Hunger and homelessness are not something to take lightly, and it is important to pay attention to it and help in any way you can.
 Every little bit counts.

 What are some things people can do to help eliminate hunger and homelessness?